Arc Length and Circumference

 The above formula asks us, "How much of a circle is the arc?" and "How big is the circle?" and gives us the length of the arc.
 This will be a powerful tool in figuring out the Case of the Unfair Track Run.

-Suppose a track has a radius of 50 m and the distance between the inner lane and outer lane is 10 m.
-What is the length that you ran?
-What length did your friend run?
+Suppose a circular track has a radius of 50 m and the distance between the inner lane and outer lane is 10 m.
+If you ran a quarter-lap along the inner lane and your friend ran a quarter-lap along the outer lane, what's the length that you ran?
+How far did your friend run?

 Since this is an arc length problem, we know we'll need to use the arc length formula.
 That means we need to know θ and r for both tracks.
-Since you and your friend both run one fourth of a lap, that translates to θ = 90°.
+Since you and your friend both run one-fourth of a lap, that translates to θ = 360° ÷ 4 = 90°.

 Your friend ran a greater distance than you, even though you both ran through the same angle.
 In other words, you and your friend ran arcs of different lengths, even though they had the same measure.
 A good mathematician has the power to be a bad friend.
 But you can always offer your friend some pi to make up for it.